François Drogou

-François Drogou (born 30 December 1904 in Bohars, Finistère, France - died 15 December 1940 in the Gulf of Gabès, Tunisia) was a French Navy officer who became a Companion of Liberation posthumously by decree of 31 January 1941.
+François Drogou (30 December 1904 - 15 December 1940) was a French Navy officer who became a Companion of Liberation posthumously by decree of 31 January 1941.
 An experienced naval officer, he specialized in submarine warfare shortly before World War II.
 After the armistice of 22 June 1940, he decided to join Free France and subsequently operated in the Mediterranean Sea, where he disappeared with the entire crew of his submarine.

 Biography

 Early life and pre-World War II career

 François Drogou was born on 30 December 1904, in Bohars in Finistère, France.
 In 1923, he entered the École navale (the French naval academy), from which he graduated in 1925 and was commissioned in the French Navy with the rank of enseigne de vaisseau de 2e classe (ensign 2nd class).
 He first embarked on the armored cruiser Jeanne d'Arc until 1926 and then was assigned to the battleship Paris.
 Promoted to enseigne de vaisseau de 1re classe (ensign 1st class) in 1927, he was assigned to the destroyer Enseigne Gabolde until 1928, then to the battleship Condorcet.
 He served aboard the light cruiser Primauguet from April 1929 to May 1931.

 Drogou was promoted to lieutenant in 1932 and then specialized in submarine warfare.
 He served successively aboard the submarines Argo, Oréade, and Monge.
 In August 1937, he took command of the submarine Orion, remaining her commanding officer until July 1939.